Terms & Conditions

 - Every school that enters a team for consideration into the Competitions will receive a certificate for each participating student provided that total numbers of participating students are confirmed and that the entry form for the Design Ventura Competition (the “Design Entry Form“) has been completed.

-- All valid original entries submitted will be assessed for the shortlist by a panel of three judges comprising of an employee of the Design Museum Shop (who has not been involved with the Competitions), a member of the Promoter’s Learning Team (who has been involved in the Competitions) and an independent professional designer on 19-21 November 2018.
+- All valid original entries submitted will be assessed for the shortlist by a panel of three judges comprising of an employee of the Design Museum Shop (who has not been involved with the Competitions), a member of the Promoter’s Learning Team (who has been involved in the Competitions) and an independent professional designer.
 The independent judges will select the top ten entries for the shortlist of the Competition.

 - The final winners for the Competitions will be picked from valid original entries by a panel of three judges including a designer, the Promoter’s Head of Retail and a senior employee at Deutsche Bank.